Faculty Appointments and Employment

 Faculty members holding different types of appointments are governed by different policies and may hold different ranks.
 For more information about faculty appointments and initial employment, see the following policies:

-This policy is the primary employment policy for faculty members whose primary responsibilities include teaching, research, professional practice, or clinical service without encompassing the full scope of responsibilities expected from tenure-track faculty positions.
+This policy is the primary employment policy for faculty members whose primary responsibilities include teaching, research, integration of professional practice, academic librarianship or clinical service without encompassing the full scope of responsibilities expected from tenure-track faculty positions.
 Their appointments are not eligible for consideration of tenure and they are always appointed or reappointed for limited terms.

 This policy is the primary employment policy for faculty members whose primary responsibilities are to provide services to faculty, students, and staff in order to support the institution’s primary missions of instruction, research, and public service.
 Their appointments are not eligible for consideration of tenure and they are always appointed or reappointed for limited terms.
 Effective January 3, 2017, the University does not hire administrative or professional general faculty members.

 This policy explains the conditions and terms that govern the limited employment of individuals hired to complete a short-term, academic work assignment, such as teaching a course for one or two academic terms.
 Faculty wage employees are not governed by the policy “Employment of Academic General Faculty Members.”

-This policy describes the process for performing background checks before new faculty members are hired or former faculty members are rehired after a break in service of one year or more.
+This policy describes the process for performing background checks before new faculty members are hired or former faculty members are rehired after a break in service.
 The policy also explains the different types of background checks and screenings, and details the post-employment requirement to disclose criminal convictions.

-This policy details the materials that should be retained in each faculty member’s personnel file at the department or school level and the conditions that govern release of information from these files to third parties or to the faculty member.
+This policy details the materials that should be retained in each faculty member’s personnel file at the department or school level and the conditions that govern the release of information from these files to third parties or to the faculty member.